We cut the grass between March and October on land we own, such as:

 How often will the grass be cut?

 How often we cut the grass varies according to the type of land.
 For example, sports pitches need more frequent cutting.
-Most parks and open spaces along with cemeteries will be cut 12 times between March and October.
+Most parks and open spaces along with cemeteries will be cut up to six times from April.

-Most grass verges will be cut ten times.
-A small number of verges are only cut between two and six times a year.
+Most grass verges will be cut approximately six times.
+A small number of verges are only cut between one and four times a year.
 These are usually very busy roads, such as the A52 from the Pentagon Island to the city boundary at Raynesway.
 Here, cutting the grass involves setting up road works and disrupting traffic, so we do it as little as possible.